10 Islands in New Zealand Every Backpacker Has to Explore

 We challenge you to make it this far off the beaten track!
-Located about 800km from New Zealand’s main islands, the Chatham Islands are know as New Zealand’s fourth populated island.
+Located about 800km from New Zealand’s main islands, the Chatham Islands are known as New Zealand’s fourth populated island.
 The islands are home to only 600 New Zealanders but compensate with a huge wildlife population of seals, dolphins and many bird species.
-Also check out its famous basalt columns and tree carvings.
+Also, check out its famous basalt columns and tree carvings.

 Location: 800km east of New Zealand between Wellington, North Island, and Christchurch, South Island.

 10. Urupukapuka Island

 The island is the largest of the 144 islands that make up the Bay of Islands.
 As it is one of the most popular islands too, it features three equipped camping grounds so you can extend your stay in paradise.
 Three things to do here: kayak on crystal clear waters, swim in Otehei Bay and walk the archaeological track.